 · NADA guide book

 After your research is done you should have a clear picture of which car is right for you.
 What do you say?
 Clear as mud?
-Well take a step back and if you have 2 vehicles which are comparable you will then have to resort to one of the following.
+Well take a step back and if you have 2 vehicles that are comparable you will then have to resort to one of the following.
+To understand it more clearly here is an example for you of the comparison between 2 different cars that will help you in understanding which car do you need to buy. https://www.cartoolexpress.com/hyrecar-vs-turo-which-one-is-better.html

 Go with your gut feeling.
 You know the one which says get the Porsche not the Yugo.
 Ask your wife, husband or SO. (you might want to let them in on the decision a little earlier than this if they will be driving the car too.)
 Flip a coin.
 Ask your god for some divine intervention?